 arched ridge just below the eyebrow.

-organizations of varying numbers and kinds of organs so arranged that together they can perform complex functions for the body; organized groupings of related structures or organs that perform certain functions together.
+organizations of varying numbers and kinds of organs so arranged that together they can perform complex functions for the body.

 band or cord of fibrous connective tissue that attaches a muscle to a bone.

 Latin for shin bone.

 crosswise, lying across the long axis of the body or of a part.

 the part of the colon that passes horizontally across the abdomen, below the liver, stomach, and spleen, and is above the small intestine.